Girard Perregaux Cal.792-227 18ct 1971

-This amazing, completely original, unrestored and untouched, gold dial has a wonderful horizontal grain which catches the light wonderfully, as we have tried to demonstrate in the accompanying photographs.
-This is otherwise a very simple and elegant dial and carries applied thin gilt ‘baton’ hour indices, with black indices at ‘3 – 6 – 9 – 12’ which are matched with the original onyx inlaid ‘Dauphine’ style hands.
-The absence of a seconds hand adds the typical Calatrava look originally introduced by Patek Philippe, which established a reference standard for the gent’s dress watch in the 1930s and ’40s.
+The amazing, completely original, unrestored and untouched gold dial has a wonderful horizontal grain which catches the light wonderfully, as we have tried to demonstrate in the accompanying photographs.
+This is otherwise a very simple and elegant dial and carries applied thin gilt ‘baton’ hour indices, with black indices at ‘3 – 6 – 9 – 12’ which are matched with the original onyx inlaid ‘dauphine’ hands.
+The absence of a seconds hand adds the typical ‘Calatrava’ look, originally introduced by Patek Philippe, which established a reference standard for the gent’s dress watch in the 1930s and ’40s.

-The dial is simply signed ‘Girard-Perregaux’ with ‘Swiss’ at the very bottom of the dial below the 6′.
+The dial is simply signed ‘Girard-Perregaux’ with ‘Swiss’ at the very bottom.

 Please note, studio lights, professional-grade digital cameras, and macro lenses can be very unkind to an unrestored vintage watch dial.
 Also the dial here measures less than 1.25 inches across, so the image you’re seeing may be between 5 – 25 times larger than the watch itself.
 Therefore please keep in mind you are seeing many tiny flaws which cannot be seen, or will be very hard to see with the naked eye, even under close examination.
 Suffice to say, on the wrist, in natural light, this dial looks much better and carries a great deal more charm than the photographs portray.